Mark C. McCullough

 He and his wife, Kelly, have four sons and two grandchildren, and reside in Pickerington, Ohio.

-President and CEO, BHE U.S. Transmission
+Controller, BHE U.S. Transmission

 Antonio P. Smyth